evanwatson0/dg-nexus/README.md

 ## Set up Mysql Database
 See the [database setup guide](database/readme.md) for documentation on setting up the MySQL database.

-Then, open 'config.php' and enter in parameters for DB_HOST, DB_NAME, DB_USER, DB_PASS corresponding to your MySQL database set up
+Then, open 'src/config/db_connect.php' and enter in parameters for DB_HOST, DB_NAME, DB_USER, DB_PASS corresponding to your MySQL database set up

 ## Setting LLM API Token
-Note: This project uses OpenAI's API to make requests using ChatGPT models.
-Users must generate a key to use the LLM features
+Note: This project uses OpenAI's API to generate reports, users must generate an API key to use the LLM features

 ### Generating a Token
-Go to OpenAI's [website](https://platform.openai.com/docs/quickstart?desktop-os=windows) to generate a key
+Go to [website](https://platform.openai.com/docs/quickstart?desktop-os=windows) to generate a key

-### Storing a Key
+### Setting Key
 #### On Windows
 type into directory
 ```